prof. dr. Paolo Bosisio, L.H.D.

 In 1974 he received the Perla MIFED award for the television series, Concerto a mio modo produced by TSI – Swiss Italian television (as screenwriter and director) .

-From 1986 he has conceived and organised numerous events of great spectacular value (conventions, launches, exhibitions, fashion shows, celebrations) for many international firms.
+From 1986 he has conceived and directed numerous events of great spectacular value (conventions, launches, exhibitions, fashion shows, celebrations) for many international firms.

 Among these it is worthwhile recalling his stunning recreation of the ancient Olympic Games which opened in the Selinunte archeological site in Sicily.
-The audience numbered around 14 thousand spectators and the event was televised by 64 different television channels worldwide.
+The audience numbered around 14.000 spectators and the event was televised by 63 different television channels worldwide.

-In the Ninties he focuses his activity of Director exclusively on Opera.
+In the Ninties he focuses his activity of Director exclusively on Opera and Musical Theatre.

-He works in many important theatres and festivals in Italy and abroad.
+He is hired as a Stage Director by many theaters and festivals in Italy and abroad.

 Listed here the titles of some of the operas he directed, often in several different editions: